Rittalsd/RittalMerchant/README.md

 [![](https://jitpack.io/v/Rittalsd/RittalMerchant.svg)](https://jitpack.io/#Rittalsd/RittalMerchant)

+## How to use

-Add it in your root build.gradle at the end of repositories: maven { url 'https://jitpack.io' }
+-Add it in your root build.gradle at the end of repositories: maven { url 'https://jitpack.io' }

-then  Add the dependency
+-Add the dependency

-implementation 'com.github.Rittalsd:RittalMerchant:1.0.1'
+##implementation 'com.github.Rittalsd:RittalMerchant:1.0.1'